dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-2.md

 You don’t need to move every team and every developer’s workflow all at once.
 Many customers with large dbt deployments start by moving one team and one project.

-Once they see the benefits of a consolidated platform, they move the rest of their teams and workflows.
+Once the benefits of a consolidated platform are clear, move the rest of your teams and workflows.
 While long-term ‘hybrid’ deployments can be challenging, it may make sense as a temporary on-ramp.
 </expandable>

 <expandable alt_header="User roles and responsibilities">